-Because of its flexibility, the Block Plan is especially well suited to athletes and performers.
-You can take months off for training or competition without missing a full slate of classes like you would at a conventional university.
+Quest University’s academic Block Plan is perfectly suited to elite athletes and performers.
+LEAP students have the flexibility to take months off for training, competition, media tours, or performances without missing a full slate of classes like you would at a traditional university.

-- Have extra flexibility in housing, billing, and scheduling
+- Extra flexibility in campus housing, billing, and scheduling

-- Are eligible for a dedicated LEAP scholarship, which can be combined with other Quest scholarships or bursaries
+- Awarded the LEAP scholarship, which can be combined with other Quest scholarships or bursaries

 - May take longer to complete their degree

 - Can take up to 4 Blocks of independent study courses one-on-one with a Quest University professor

-- Have the flexibility to drop classes later than other students without penalty
+- Flexibility to drop classes later than other students without penalty

-- Access to adjacent Garibaldi Provincial Park, with world-class trails
+- Access to Garibaldi Provincial Park adjacent to campus, with world-renowned trails

 - Outstanding fitness and sports medicine practitioners and facilities in Squamish

-- An hour’s drive to Whistler Olympic training facilities and to Vancouver
+- Thirty-minute drive to Whistler Olympic training facilities, 45 minutes to Vancouver

 To be eligible for LEAP, students must meet at least one of the following requirements: